Urhobo Historical Society

 It is also apparent that the existing System has not been flexible enough to foster the union of inclusiveness demanded by the people under a democratic dispensation.

 Section 14 (4) of the 1999 Constitution stipulates among others, that the composition of a Local Government Council and the conduct of the affairs of such a council shall be carried out in such a manner as to recognise the diversity of the people within its area of authority and the need to promote a sense of belonging and loyalty.
 But it should be recalled that the existing local Government Councils came into force before the present Constitution.
 The manner of their creation has not been able to respond to the lofty ideals of unity in diversity enshrined in the constitution.

 It is pertinent to note that there is great national concern that the present system of Local Government Councils needs reforms.
 We must commend Mr. President of the Federal Republic of Nigeria for his bold initiative in pursuit of this objective, even though the approach has evoked some criticisms.

 In the peculiar Warri situation, we cannot afford to wait for the outcome of the envisaged reforms.
 We have an immediate duty to stop the ethnic carnage and anarchy that have engulfed the Warri axis of the State.
 As the adage warns us, the wise man must be wise before, not after the event.
 We must bring our wisdom to play.
 Our people are hungry for development; Our people are thirsty for peace.

-recall some of the initiatives taken in the
+the initiatives taken in the past to tackle

 The crisis we have today has arisen because the process of Local Government reforms and creation was carried out by a central government that had little knowledge of the local peculiarities of the Warri situation.
 As a consequence, the balance the British colonial administration and subsequent post-independent governments used to stabilize relationships among the three ethnic groups was destroyed.
 This is one of the major causes of the current instability and violence in the area.